jackohughes/ghc-proposals/proposals/0000-linear-types.rst

 An exception to this rule is ``newtype`` declarations in GADT syntax:
 ``newtype``-s' argument must be linear (see Interactions below).
-For backward compatibility, we propose, to make unrestricted arrows ``(->)`` in ``newtype``-s be interpreted as linear arrows, and create a new warning ``unrestricted-newtype`` triggered when this happens.
+For backward compatibility, we propose to make unrestricted arrows ``(->)`` in ``newtype``-s be interpreted as linear arrows, and create a new warning ``unrestricted-newtype`` triggered when this happens.